Wine of the Year 2017 – Gini Salvarenza – Soave’s Montrachet

 Most unusually, these centurions are also ungrafted.
 In other words, they are the ultra-rare survivors from before the phylloxera epidemic.
 Phylloxera wiped out most European vineyards during the late 19th and early 20th century.

 Such is the quality of the Salvarenza site that it will become one of the newly classified “Grand Cru” vineyards.
-This new designation is awaiting legal ratification.
-Perhaps that will occur sometime in 2018.
+This new designation will be announced in 2018.

 At Salvarenza, the vines are trained high in the traditional Pergoletta Veronese form.
 Farmed by hand, Gini has also had organic certification for the past ten years.